Geometry-sensitive protrusion growth directs confined cell migration

-To broaden the scope of such models, we note that the geometry and adhesiveness of the environment can determine the shape of the protrusions during migration.
-To understand how structured substrates impact cell migration, we thus derive the force produced by protrusions as a function of their dimensions.
-We first consider the force balance at the front of a protrusion, where the actin retrograde flow velocity, $v_r = \zeta_a^{-1}(f_c + f_{\tau})$, is assumed to be driven by the sum of the myosin generated contractile force $f_c$ and the membrane force $f_{\tau}$ (Fig.~\ref{fig:fig1}B), and $\zeta_a$ is the effective friction coefficient associated to the actin filaments~\footnote{See Supplemental Material at [URL will be inserted by publisher] for details on the derivation and implementation of the model, the experimental methods as well as the derivation of an approximate model that only accounts for a single protrusion coordinate.
-The Supplemental Material contains Refs.~\cite{evans_forces_2007, bell_models_1978, damiano-guercio_loss_2020}}.
-Myosin motors generate a contractile force by traversing counter-oriented actin filaments inside a network in the crossover region between the protrusion and the cell body, where actin filaments associated with the nucleus and the protrusion overlap~\cite{svitkina_analysis_1997}.
-The generated contractile force is, in general, governed by the myosin force-velocity relation~\cite{howard_motilitymodels_2005}.
-In our case, the myosin velocity is set by $v_r$.
-Since typical nuclear velocities observed in mesenchymal cell migration ($<30\mathrm{nm/s}$~\cite{bruckner_stochastic_2019, amiri_multistability_2023, gupton_spatiotemporal_2006}) are at least an order of magnitude below the unloaded velocity of myosin motors ($200 - 800\mathrm{nm/s}$~\cite{howard_speeds_2005}), we approximate the force generated by a myosin motor by the stall force $f_s$.
-The total number of actin filaments of diameter $\ell_a$ extending from the protrusion with width $w_p$ is set by $w_pv_r/(r_d \ell_a^2)$, a balance between the influx due to retrograde flow and the loss due to depolymerization with rate $r_d$ (see~\footnotemark[\value{footnote}]).
-The myosin number contributing to contractility is then $w_pv_r/(r_d \ell_a^2) r_m\rho_m$, where $r_m$ is an interaction radius and $\rho_m$ is the myosin line density.
+To broaden the scope of such models, we note that geometry and adhesiveness of the environment determine protrusion shape.
+To understand cell migration on structured substrates, we derive the protrusion force in terms of its dimensions.
+We first consider the force balance at the protrusion front, where retrograde flow (velocity $v_r=\zeta_a^{-1}(f_c+f_{\tau})$) is assumed to be driven by the sum of the contractile force $f_c$ and membrane force $f_{\tau}$ (Fig.~\ref{fig:fig1}B), and $\zeta_a$ is the effective friction coefficient due to the binding dynamics of focal adhesions~\footnote{See Supplemental Material at [URL will be inserted by publisher] for details on the model derivation, implementation and parameter values, experimental methods as well as the derivation of an approximate model with a single protrusion coordinate.
+The Supplemental Material contains Refs.~\cite{evans_forces_2007, bell_models_1978, damiano-guercio_loss_2020, lenz_geometrical_2014, ronceray_fiber_2016, verkhovsky_polarity_1997, iden_crosstalk_2008, erdmann_stochastic_2012, bruckner_disentangling_2020}}.
+Myosin generates a contractile force by traversing counter-oriented actin filaments inside a network in the crossover region between protrusion and cell body, where actin filaments associated with the nucleus and with adhesions in the protrusion (surface density $\rho_b$) overlap~\cite{svitkina_analysis_1997}.
+The number of nucleus-associated filaments that contribute to contraction is $N_F^n$.
+The contractile force is governed by the myosin force-velocity relation~\cite{howard_motilitymodels_2005}, which we approximate here by the stall force $f_s$, since typical nuclear velocities in mesenchymal cell migration ($<30\mathrm{nm/s}$~\cite{bruckner_stochastic_2019, amiri_multistability_2023, gupton_spatiotemporal_2006}) are at least an order of magnitude below the unloaded myosin velocity ($200-800\mathrm{nm/s}$~\cite{howard_speeds_2005}).
+Considering the influx of actin due to retrograde flow and the loss due to depolymerization (rate $r_d$), the number of actin filaments of diameter $\ell_a$ associated with a protrusion of width $w_p$ is $\rho_bw_p\ell_rv_r/(r_d \ell_a\langle N_b\rangle)$, where $\ell_r$ denotes the width over which focal adhesions are localized and $\langle N_b\rangle$ is the average number of adhesion bonds associated with an actin filament~\footnotemark[\value{footnote}].
+A fraction $n_{||}$ of the protrusion associated filaments is aligned with the nucleus-protrusion axis and is thus involved in the protrusion retraction.
+The myosin number contributing to contractility is then $n_{||}N_F^n\rho_bw_p\ell_rv_r/(r_d \ell_a\langle N_b\rangle) r_m\rho_m$, where $r_m$ is an interaction radius, $\rho_m$ is the myosin line density.
 Together with the force balance driving retrograde flow, we obtain